Founder’s Day 2021

 Dr. Kamal Lamichhane is currently an associate professor at Tsukuba University in Japan, and he is a NYF Scholarship alumnus and the first person with a visual impairment from Nepal to receive a doctorate degree.
 His fields of research include disability studies, economics of education, inclusive education, and education policy.

-We are so honored to have Dr. Jagadamba Pandit and Angela Pal be our hosts at this year’s event!
-Join us live on June 3rd at 6:30 p.m.
-PDT to hear Dr. Pandit and Angela speak to Olga, Som, and our guest speakers.
+We are so honored to have had Dr. Jagadamba Pandit and Angela Pal as our hosts at this year’s event!

 Angela Pal Angela has been in healthcare for over 23 years as a registered nurse and nurse practitioner.
 She is an assistant professor at the University of Colorado Anschutz Medical Campus and director of the Adult Gerontology Acute Care Nurse Practitioner program.